Fire destroys Minnesota synagogue - Jewish Telegraphic Agency

 (JTA) — An early Monday morning fire destroyed a synagogue in northern Minnesota.

-The cause of the fire at the Adas Israel congregation, a traditional synagogue in Duluth, was unclear, according to local news reports.
+The cause of the fire at the Adas Israel congregation, a traditional synagogue in Duluth, was unclear, according to Duluth Fire Chief Shawn Krizaj, though he said officers had not found any accelerants.
+Police and other law enforcement are investigating what sparked the fire, and have interviewed multiple people of interest, said Police Chief Mike Tusken at a press conference.

 It appears to have destroyed much of the building, which was built more than a century ago.
-There were no fatalities, though one firefighter was injured while fighting the blaze.
-It is unclear whether any of the synagogue’s Torah scrolls survived, according to the Star Tribune, a newspaper in the Twin Cities.
+There were no fatalities, though one firefighter was injured and needed to be rescued when he was hit with falling debris.
+He was treated and discharged from the hospital later in the day.

+“I want to thank everyone for their concerns over this tragic fire,” said Mike Bitton, an Adas Israel board member, at the press conference.
+“Many of us here today represent our grandparents and even our great grandparents who built this synagogue.
+Special thanks to the Duluth fire department and Police Department for the heroic efforts in trying to save our synagogue.
+All of us in the Jewish community here in the Twin Parts are grateful to the entire community for your support.”

+At least one of the synagogue’s Torah scrolls was saved, according to the Duluth News Tribune.
+The scroll was in the basement, which was built from stone and was less damaged than the building’s upper floors.

-“It feels like one of your family members passed away,” David Sher, a board member and lifelong worshipper at Adas Israel, told the Star Tribune.
+“It feels like one of your family members passed away,” David Sher, a board member and lifelong worshipper at Adas Israel, told the Star Tribune, a Twin Cities newspaper.
 “We have no idea what we are doing [next].
 There are no words right now.”

 The synagogue has around 50 members.
 The local Jewish federations have started a fundraising campaign on behalf of the synagogue, and another local synagogue, Temple Israel, has offered Adas Israel temporary space.